 Happy MLK day!
 Rather than looking back at this day with sadness, let us remember Martin Luther King Jr. with a warm heart and a happy disposition, because the seeds he has planted has finally grown.
 With our collective effort, it will continuously grow until the world no longer knows a separation of black and white, and oppression and hunger and inequality no longer exist.
 In our small ways, let us continually fight for what is right.

-As our parting question: Which MLK quote is your favorite?
-We can’t wait to read your replies in the comments below!
+As our parting question: Which MLK quote is your favourite?
+I can’t wait to read your replies in the comments below!